|

 Teaching at the University of California, Santa Barbara |

-Ling 204: Statistical methodology (W2024)
+Ling 204: Statistical methodology (W2026)

-This course is a more advanced course on statistical modeling with an emphasis on various kinds of regression modeling; it presupposes a good understanding of the third edition (2021) of my textbook Statistics for Linguistics with R: [...].
+| Syllabus and overview | This course is a more advanced course on statistical modeling with an emphasis on various kinds of regression modeling; it presupposes a good understanding of the third edition (2021) of my textbook Statistics for Linguistics with R: [...].
 We begin with a first recap of linear and generalized linear regression modeling.
 We then discuss the use of contrasts and general linear hypothesis tests for linear and generalized linear regression models, followed by some ideas on how to explore curvature in data (regressions with breakpoints, polynomial regressions, and generalized additive models).
 This is followed by a larger chunk on linear and generalized linear mixed-effects (or multilevel) modeling, where we reanalyze published data and discuss numerical and visual exploration of regression results.
-The last session is then devoted to random forests.
+The last two sessions are devoted to random forests and the exploratory method of hierarchical cluster analysis.
 Obviously, we use the open source software tool R |

 |